How Do Hairless Cats Stay Warm?

 Well, most cats do not need clothes but being bald is not entirely natural for cats.
 These animals did, after all, emerge as a breed thanks to a mutation.

-In summer, a hairless cat that goes outside could benefit from a cotton shirt for protection from direct sunlight.
+In summer, a hairless cat that goes outside could benefit from a cotton shirt to protect from direct sunlight.

 Other Ways To Keep Your Sphynx Warm

-Your home needs to have warm spots for your pet to sleep comfortably and retreat to as needed.
+Your home needs warm spots for your pet to sleep comfortably and retreat to as needed.

 If you have a fireplace or radiators, you could place the kitty bed next to them.
 The cat will probably gravitate toward those warm spots even without a kitty bed.